Charlie Vest

 Charlie Vest (born February 1, 1974) is an American professional stock car racing driver who has previously competed in the NASCAR Camping World Truck Series and the ARCA Racing Series.

 Vest made his ARCA Racing Series debut in 2008 at Jukasa Motor Speedway, driving the No. 10 Ford for Fast Track Racing, where he finished 29th due to handling issues.
 He then made two more starts at the Illinois State Fairgrounds and DuQuoin State Fairgrounds dirt tracks, finishing fourteenth and 34th respectively.
 Vest then made two starts for Andy Belmont Racing, finishing eighteenth at Kentucky Speedway and 37th at Pocono Raceway.

 In 2011, Vest made five ARCA starts for Fast Track Racing, getting a best finish of 22nd at Winchester Speedway.
 He also made two NASCAR Camping World Truck Series starts, finishing twentieth at Kentucky whilst driving for Chase Mattioli Racing, and 33rd at Atlanta Motor Speedway whilst driving the No. 09 Ford for T3R, LLC.

 Vest has also competed in series such as the FASCAR Goodyear Challenge Series, the FAST on Dirt Series, the Ohio Valley Sprint Car Association, and the World Series of Asphalt Stock Car Racing.

-He is currently the CEO and owner of Atomic Speedway.
+Vest is currently the CEO and owner of Atomic Speedway.